 The Northern floodplain forest occurs in the Souris valley bottom.
 Forested areas are dominated by cottonwood (Populus sp.), willow (Salix sp.), and elm (Ulmus sp.) (cf. Burgess et al. 1973).
 Box elder (Acer negundo) and green ash (Fraxinus pennsylvanica) are reported as well.
 Understory consists of mixed grasses and shrubs such as chokecherry (Prunus sp.), juneberry (Amelanchier alnifolia), buffaloberry (Sheperdia argentia), and wild rose (Rosa sp.).
-Some of the floodplain forest has been cleared by Euro-American settlers for agricultural lands.

 These four floral communities provide suitable habitat for a variety of fauna.
-The rivers, streams, and potholes are also home to a variety of aquatic and semiaquatic creatures.
+The rivers, streams, and potholes are home to a variety of aquatic and semiaquatic creatures.
 Larger game animals inhabiting the basin today are white-tailed deer (Odecoileus virginianus) and pronghorn antelope (Antilo-capra americana).
-Early in the century, mule deer (Odecoileus hemionus), elk (Cervus canadensis), and grizzly bear (Ursus horribiles) were reported (Bailey 1926).
+Early in the 20th century, mule deer (Odecoileus hemionus), elk (Cervus canadensis), and grizzly bear (Ursus horribiles) were reported (Bailey 1926).
 Moose (Alces americanus) and caribou (Rangifer caribou) may have been present at certain times in the past (ibid.).
 Bison (Bison bison) flourished on these grasslands before being extirpated.